monicaklopp/monicaklopp.github.io/_posts/2020-12-10-Pt-Whitney-Tank-Build-3.md

 Q = 54,475 BTU/h, or
 Q = 15.8 kWatts

-This confirmed that the two aqualogic 15kW heaters (220v, 37 Amps each) that we have are capable of heating the water needed, with plenty of room to spare (as my heat calc was a best case scenerio that didn't take into account the heat loss in the system and that I have to pump water downstairs)
+This confirmed that the two aqualogic 15kW heaters (220v, 37 Amps each) that we have are capable of heating the water needed, with plenty of room to spare (as my heat calc was a best case scenario that didn't take into account the heat loss in the system and that I have to pump water downstairs)

 In comparison,